firasmehrez97/Expatrio-codingChallenge/README.md

 - **Dropdown Search (v5.0.6)**: Implements customizable dropdown search widgets, improving user experience by making data selection more intuitive.

+- **Mockito (v5.0.0)**: A versatile mocking framework for Dart and Flutter, designed to streamline the creation of mock objects in unit tests.
+Mockito enables precise control over external dependencies within tests, allowing for behavior verification, stubbing of method results, and argument matching.

 ## Project Structure

 ```